• Kalm down every day! FREE DELIVERY for orders over $130, and $8 FLAT RATE shipping for orders over $60! Every day, all day.

-• FREE DELIVERY for orders over $130 & $8 FLAT RATE shipping for orders over $60!
+FREE DELIVERY for orders over $130, and $8 FLAT RATE shipping for orders over $60!

 Kava Culture

-Centuries of Kava
+Centuries of Relaxation & Celebration

-Kava Culture Across The South Pacific Islands
+Kava Culture: Sensation of The South Pacific

 Kava Ceremonies

 These long-standing cultural traditions continue to this day.
-In 2018 the inauguration of Britain’s Prince Charles as an honorary high chief in Vanuatu included a kava ceremony.
-The prince drank from a cup of very special kava, known as Royal Kava that is reserved for such occasions and was last consumed when his father, the Duke of Edinburgh, visited in 1974.
+In 2018, the inauguration of Britain’s Prince Charles as an honorary high chief in Vanuatu included a kava ceremony.
+The prince drank from a cup of very special kava known as Royal Kava.
+This kava is reserved for special occasions and was last consumed when his father, the Duke of Edinburgh, visited in 1974.
+His son, Prince Harry, also sipped kava during an official visit to Fiji with his wife, Megan Merkel, in 2018.

-Kava Drinking for Medicinal Purposes
+Kava for Medicinal Use

 Tanna Movie Poster